 The Dutchman lasted just 10 weeks before panic set in and the Eagles put the distress call out to Hodgson.
 His successor will need to get off to a convincing start, as it’s easy to see a scenario where Palace are looking for another firefighter by the autumn.
-Big Sam’s free again…
+Big Sam’s free again.

-Ancelotti didn’t manage to change that, and patience might be required for the next incumbent to make the changes required for Everton to ‘do a Leicester’.
+The hiring of the Italian was meant to be a sign that Everton were aiming higher than perpetual upper mid-table finishes.
+Ancelotti didn’t manage to change that, and patience might be required for Benitez to make the changes required for Everton to ‘do a Leicester’.

 Leeds were guaranteed to burn out.
 The Premier League would expose their naivety… They wouldn’t get anywhere by staying loyal to Championship players.
 How Marcelo Bielsa’s band of brothers proved most of their doubters wrong as they recorded a first top-half finish in the Premier League in 19 years.